• ❖

 Right now, our lives are becoming deeply submerged in technology while also recovering from a global crisis that locked us inside for a few weeks or more.

-Although it’s easy to write about the scientific discoveries of nature in and its psychological benefits to us.
-However, the only way to truly enjoy those benefits is by exposing your self to nature.
+Although it’s easy to write about the scientific discoveries of nature and its psychological benefits to us.
+However, the only way to truly enjoy those benefits is by exposing yourself to nature.

 If you‘re losing touch with your self — expose your self to the natural world.